prakratisingh/ADBMS-UPES/README.md

 ###### Title :
 To understand the concepts of Index.
 ###### Objective :
+Students will be able to implement the concept of index.
 Tasks covered in this experiment:
 1) Create an index of name employee_idx on EMPLOYEES with column Last_Name, Department_id